Ad115/ICGC-data-parser/docs/index.rst

 Welcome to the ICGC Data Parser's documentation!
 ================================================

-The ICGC Data Parser is a project whose goal is the implementation of tools to automate parsing of data from the International Cancer Genome Consortium data releases, in particular, the simple somatic mutation aggregates.
+The ICGC Data Parser is a project whose goal is the implementation of tools to facilitate the parsing of SSM data from the International Cancer Genome Consortium data releases, in particular, the simple somatic mutation aggregates.
+The proyect was developed by **Andrés García García** (GitHub: Ad115), **Maribel Hernandez Rosales and Roberto Romero Ramirez Arias**.

 Table of contents: